MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/combo-box.md

     else
     {
         // If the item is invalid, reject it but do not revert the text.
-        // Mark the event as handled so the framework doesn’t update the selected item. e.Handled = true;
+        // Mark the event as handled so the framework doesn't update the selected item. e.Handled = true;
     }
 }